getlocalcert/docs/website/docs/security.md

 ### Public Suffix List

-Our domains are pending addition to the [Public Suffix List](https://publicsuffix.org/), which is the main tool used to identify which parts of a fully qualified domain name are public and which are available for registration to other parties.

-Once our domains have been added to the list and the updated list has been rolled out to related tools, these domains will experience security and usability benefits.
+Our domains are part of the [Public Suffix List](https://publicsuffix.org/).

+A public suffix is any domain that allows registration by independent parties.
+These include:

+* top-level domains like `.com`
+* second-level domains like `.co.uk`
+* privately controlled domains like `.localcert.net` and `.github.io`

+You should avoid registering domains that aren't on the public suffix list due to cookie-handling concerns.
+Web browsers use the public suffix list to determine if it's safe to share cookies through a parent domain.
+This means that your domain (`example.localcert.net`) won't be able to set cookies on the parent domain (`localcert.net`) nor can other domains (`attacker.localcert.net`) read cookies on the parent domain.

 You can learn more at the [Public Suffix List website](https://publicsuffix.org/).

 ### Spam Protection